matthewdickinson/tyk-docs/tyk-docs/content/planning-for-production.md

 In Tyk Gateway, using [protobuf]({{< ref "tyk-oss-gateway/configuration/#analytics_configserializer_type" >}}) serialisation, instead of [msgpack](https://msgpack.org) can increase performance for sending and processing analytics.
 Please note that *protobuf* is not currently supported in MDCB environments.

 If using Tyk Cloud platform under high load, it is also recommended that analytics are stored within a local region.
 This means that a local Tyk Pump instance can store the analytics within a localised data sink, such as PostgreSQL or MongoDB.
-In this scenario the hybrid pump will be bypassed across the *Control Plane* and *Data Planes*, thus reducing load since no analytics traffic is sent across regions.
+This will reduce load since analytics traffic would not be sent across regions.

 ### Use the right hardware